thosgood/this-weeks-finds/markdown/101-151/week108.md

 Now, just as any function from a set to itself has a *set* of fixed points, any functor F from a category C to itself has a *category* of lax fixed points.
-An object in this category is just an object x of C equipped with a morphism f: F(x) → x, and a morphism from this object to some other object g: F(y) → y is just a commutative square:
+An object in this category is just an object x of C equipped with a morphism f: F(x)\to x, and a morphism from this object to some other object g: F(y)\to y is just a commutative square:

                                   f
                            F(x) -----> x